floorplanner/roomstyler-api-php/README.md

 #### User API access

-For personal use, read global data or perform actions on rooms as the signed in user (whitelabel user also possible)
+For personal use, read global data or perform actions on rooms as the signed in user (whitelabel users can also login)

 ```php
 <?php